News, Blog, Employment, Awards, Careers | Tuesday 4th January 2022

 I have now been at Zitko for four months and I feel as respected and cared for as I did during that first interview.
 My manager checks in with me multiple times a day to ensure I am coping and we have a weekly one-to-one where I can openly and honestly share my worries or concerns and I know she will take me seriously and work with me to find solutions.
 When I was anxious about an upcoming company event, our HR Manager not only spent 40 minutes on the phone with me to discuss my feelings about it and provide reassurance, but she called me from a cold car park on an October afternoon to ensure our conversation was private and away from the busy office.
 After I had a particularly difficult day at work and became overwhelmed, Zitko’s MD sent me a personal message expressing his concern and asking if I was OK.

-This culture of empathy and support is channeled throughout the whole company so each employee is reassured that should they need help, every effort will be made to go the extra mile and provide that assistance.
-Whether they are experiencing an ongoing issue or a temporary problem, when a colleague at Zitko is struggling the rest of the team don’t hesitate to pull together and help in any way possible.
+This culture of empathy and support is channelled throughout the whole company so each employee is reassured that should they need help, every effort will be made to go the extra mile and provide that assistance.
+Whether they are experiencing an ongoing issue or a temporary problem when a colleague at Zitko is struggling the rest of the team don’t hesitate to pull together and help in any way possible.

 There is no doubt that Zitko is unique in the way that kindness and empathy are instilled in its identity, and while I am so proud to work here and contribute to its culture, it is a disheartening reality that so many other companies don’t share its values.
 Zitko shouldn’t be unique.
 I shouldn’t have to hear my friends tell me they are counting down the days until they can quit their jobs because they are miserable at work, and I shouldn’t have to tell them that I can’t relate because I am fortunate to work in such an accommodating environment.
 It shouldn’t be a matter of good fortune; the freedom to ask for help at work should be a basic right.

 Zitko’s approach to supporting their staff should be a guide for all other companies trying to navigate this new world.
-Workers have always had and will always have personal battles to face, and if these are not acknowledged and a dialogue isn’t created, these battles will creep into the workplace and affect performance and morale.
+Workers have always had and will always have personal battles to face, and if these are not acknowledged and dialogue isn’t created, these battles will creep into the workplace and affect performance and morale.
 So instead of doing everything to avoid awkward conversations, opening up a judgement-free line of communication and starting to make accommodations are key components in maintaining a happy workforce.

 Zitko care.
 Not because they have to, not because “wellbeing” is a buzz word and not because “mental health” works well as a hashtag.
 There are no ulterior motives when it comes to supporting their staff, Zitko simply just care.